 Lastly, unlike the U.S., most of the trailheads for a long distance footpath are accessible by public transportation.
 The country has an outstanding train system that will likely get you within walking distance of a trailhead.
 In rare cases where a train doesn’t run to a trailhead, a train can get you within a few miles and buses and taxis can take you those last few miles.

 Active And Authentic Cultural Experiences

-Walking the countryside is an excellent way to bypass the crowds, high cost, and gimmicks of the tourist honeypots and actively experience the history and culture of England firsthand.
-Exploring the ruins of an off-the-beaten-path hill fort or simply chatting with a local over a pint of real ale brewed down the street will result in a more authentic and more memorable experience than passively whipping around on a double decker site-seeing bus in London.
+Walking the countryside is an excellent way to bypass the crowds, high cost, and gimmicks of the tourist honeypots and actively experience the history and culture of Britain firsthand.
+Exploring the ruins of an off-the-beaten-path hill fort or simply chatting with a local over a pint of real ale brewed down the street will result in a more authentic and more memorable experience than passively whipping around on a double-decker site-seeing bus in London.

-There’s something very special about sauntering through an old sheep field, into an ancient forest, and then into a picturesque English village.
+There’s something very special about sauntering through an old sheep field, into an ancient forest, and then into a picturesque British village.

 There’s nothing quite like it in the states.